ChaabaneAnas/Budget_App/README.md

 > Description

-**[MoneyCast]** is a mobile web app that helps the user keeps track of his spendings, i has a simple user freindly design and is easy to use and manage
+**MoneyCast** is fullstack mobile web app that helps the user keeps track of his spendings, it's built using rail a framework built in top of ruby the app is easy to use and has a simple ui and capable of performing all CRUD operations please live a star if you like it

 ## 🛠 Built With <a name="built-with"></a>